 NFTS Head of Producing and the School’s Creative Business for Entrepreneurs and Executives MA course leader, Chris Auty agrees: “Entrepreneurship makes a vital contribution to the creative industries and now is a fantastic time to capitalise on the boom in the creative economy and get a business off the ground.
 Whether it’s music, publishing, theatre, film, games, digital entertainment or television, the conditions are ripe for an entrepreneurial business person to shake up the industry with an innovative or disruptive idea.
 Alumni from our Entrepreneur MA have demonstrated this by setting up a wide range of businesses from a VR cinema experience to a film discovery app and a crowdfunding agency.”

-If you have a creative business idea and would like to get it up and running with advice from over 100 major business leaders across the creative industries, apply for the NFTS Creative Business for Entrepreneurs and Executives MA now and start in January 2019 – www.nfts.co.uk/creativebusiness
+If you have a creative business idea and would like to get it up and running with advice from over 100 major business leaders across the creative industries, apply for the NFTS Creative Business for Entrepreneurs and Executives MA now! – www.nfts.co.uk/creativebusiness

 More content you may be interested in...